aland-gailan/Mushroom_edible_project/README.md

 This project is created for educational purposes.

-## Screenshots

-Add screenshots of the GUI and notebook outputs here.

 ## Contributing

 Contributions are welcome!
 Please follow clean code practices and provide detailed documentation.

-## Contact

-For any inquiries, contact [your-email@example.com].